bikeshaving/crank/docs/WIP.md

 // WOOPS!
 ```

 This mostly works, except we have a bug where the component kept yielding the initial message even though a new message was passed in via props.
-In generator components, we can make sure props are up to date by iterating over the `this` object:
+In generator components, we can make sure props are kept up to date by iterating over the `this` object:

 ```jsx
 function *Counter ({message}) {